 Roast Squash with Beetroot Borani, Squash Seed Dukka and Marinated Wootton White 30/08/2018, Recipes

-This is a really simple and colourful autumnal dish that takes influence from around the Mediterranean.
+This is a multi-part yet simple, colourful dish that takes influence from around the Mediterranean.
 Serve with a side salad and a chunk of bread for a filling and satisfying meal.
-Any leftover oil from the marinated cheese makes a great quick salad dressing.
+Any leftover oil from the marinated cheese makes a great salad dressing.

 Tip: the first part of the recipe needs to be done the day before (it only takes five minutes), but all of the dishes listed here can be made in advance.